AndrewJamesThomas/MarketReport/README.md

 Start by making sure that the assets/plots directory exists.
 Then open the "process.py" script and update the "INPUT_DATA" variable to point to the downloaded program data.
 Then, simply run the script.
 This will result in two outcomes: a histogram of completion data and the completion quantiles.
 I use to include a growth-share plot in the report.
 However, this requires some extra work and is probably not useful enough to justify.

 ## Step 6: Create visuales
+Return to the Lightcase report you generated earlier and download or screenshot the relevant visuals.

 ## Step 7: Create Report